neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (game-theory)=
 ### Game theory

-There are many cases where the fitness associated with a particular behavior depends on what others are doing.
-Thus, what is best will depend on what everyone else in the population is doing (and therefore on the likelihood of certain types of interactions with certain types of fitness consequences).
-Game theory is like optimality theory in many ways, but it takes into account *selective pressure from conspecifics* and *the proportion in which other phenotypes exist*.
+There are many cases in which the fitness associated with a particular behavior depends on what other conspecifics are doing.
+Thus, what is evolutionarily favored will depend on the distribution of phenotypic variation in the population (and therefore on the likelihood of certain phenotypes interacting, each with different fitness consequences).
+Game theory is like optimality theory in many ways, but it takes into account ***selective pressure from conspecifics*** and ***the proportion in which other phenotypes exist***.

 ---
 > ⏳ 15

-Let's practice with a common model for variation in conflict resolution phenotypes: *fighter* and *pacifist*.
+Let's work through the logic of a game theory modeling approach using a common example from conflict resolution behavior.
+In the basic form of this model, there are two possible behavioral phenotypes: *fighter* and *pacifist*.

-:::{admonition} Fighter-Pacifist model
+(gt-model-setup_fp)=
+:::{admonition} Setting up the conflict resolution game theory model There are two possible behavioral strategies (phenotypes)
-*Fighters* always fight when challenged until the resource is won.
+1. *Fighters* always fight when challenged until the resource is won.
 In the simplest case, each fighter has a 50% chance of winning the resource.
-*Pacifists* try to share the resource, but back down immediately when challenged with a fight (they don't engage in any fighting, which means they give up the resource completely).
+2. *Pacifists* try to share the resource, but back down immediately when challenged with a fight (they don't engage in any fighting, which means they give up the resource completely).

-In the model, let's include two factors that can contribute to an animal's fitness: the *resource* and a *fight*:
+There are two factors that can contribute to an animal's fitness
-- $v$ = the energy gained by obtaining the limited resource
+1. $v$ = the energy gained by obtaining the limited resource
-- $c$ = the damage done by losing a fight over a resource
+2. $c$ = the damage done by losing a fight over a resource
 :::

 What happens when each set of behavioral strategies interact?

 :::{admonition} Play it out
 Choose two people from the group to be the 'players'.
 Players act out the game from the perspective of the behavioral *strategies*.
+There are two different conditions to act out, as described below.
 Choose one person from the group to be the moderator.
 The moderator starts each round.
+Choose one person from the group to keep track of each player's fitness in the game.

-**Condition 1: Pacifists**
+**Condition 1: A population of Pacifists**
 Each player represents the pacifist behavior.
-Choose one player to be the 'focal' player (the one whose fitness gets tallied in the end).
+Choose one player to be the 'focal' player (the one whose fitness is tracked).

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 When the moderator says *go*, both players interact over the resource.
-Decide how the resource will be allocated according to the 'pacifist' behavior.
+Decide how the resource will be allocated according to the 'pacifist' behavioral strategy described [in the model setup](gt-model-setup_fp).
-After the resource has been allocated, the focal player tallies their net change in fitness after the encounter.
+After the resource has been allocated, tally the net change in the focal player's fitness as a consequence of the encounter.

 The moderator places the blue pen back on the table and the interaction repeats (trial \#2) when the moderator says *go*.
 Repeat the interaction for 10 trials total (tallying the focal player's change in net fitness after every encounter)

-**Condition 2: Fighters**
+**Condition 2: A population of Fighters**
 Each player represents the fighter behavior.
-Choose one player to be the 'focal' player (the one whose fitness gets tallied in the end).
+Choose one player to be the 'focal' player (the one whose fitness is tracked).

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 The moderator places one red pen on the table.
 This pen is the consequence of losing a figth and it is worth -1 unit of fitness.

 When the moderator says *go*, both players interact over the resource.
-Decide how the resource and consequence will be allocated according to the 'fighter' behavior (how will you decide who wins the fight on each trial? ...remember that each fighter has a 50% chance of winning the resource).
+Decide how the resource and consequence will be allocated according to the 'fighter' behavior described [in the model setup](gt-model-setup_fp) (how will you decide who wins the fight on each trial? ...remember that each fighter has a 50% chance of winning the resource).
-After the resource and consequence have been allocated, the focal player tallies their net change in fitness after the encounter (the blue pen is worth +2 and the red pen is worth -1).
+After the resource and consequence have been allocated, tally the net change in the focal player's fitness as a consequence of the encounter.
 :::

-***Q: Which behavioral strategy would result in a "more fit" population?***
+***Q: Which condition would result in a "more fit" population?***

 ⏸️ PAUSE here for class-wide discussion